antivirusakash/AI-Powered-Real-time-Dish-Suggestions/CONTRIBUTING.md

-# Contributing to AI Powered Real-time Dish Suggestions
+# Contributing to How to Log Food?

-First off, thank you for considering contributing to AI Powered Real-time Dish Suggestions! 🎉
+First off, thank you for considering contributing to How to Log Food?! 🎉

 The following is a set of guidelines for contributing to this project.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.